Oaxaca en la historia y en el mito: Insurgents depicted on the mural

 In the bottom left corner of the middle panel, García Bustos placed, among other elements, insurgents associated with the War of Independence in Oaxaca.
 Many of the depictions of insurgents resemble images available on the internet so most insurgents can be identified.
 But not all are easy to identify.
 In cases of doubt, it is assumed that the images are of local heroes because the artist's stated goal is to depict people who frequented the Palacio de Gobierno.
 One publication claims that the images are "Matamoros, Allende, and Galena."
 But Allende and Galena, while they are important insurgents, they are not associated with the history of Oaxaca.

 Those insurgents who battled locally are remembered in Oaxaca and other Mexican towns where streets bear their names and commemorate their roles in Mexico gaining independence.
 (It is said that at least 14,000 streets in Mexico are named after Miguel Hidalgo.)
-There is one image on the mural of the Royalists who defended the city against the insurgents and held the city longer than the 15 months during which the insurgents held it.
+Little recognition is given to conservative leaders in street-naming or the mual.
+There is, however, one image on the mural of the Royalists who defended the city against the insurgents and held the city longer than the 15 months that insurgents held it.
 We will look at it below.

-José María Armenta (1775-1810) and Miguel López de Lima (?- 1810)
+General Antonio de León

 Two insurgents, apparently the two at the back wearing hats typical of mule drivers, are celebrated in Oaxaca in the street Armenta y López, located near the Palacio de Gobierno.
-José María Armenta was a mulero, (a mule skinner or mule driver) when Miguel Hidalgo gave him the rank of colonel and sent him to Antequera to foment rebellion.
+José María Armenta was a mulero, (a mule skinner or mule driver) when Miguel Hidalgo gave him the rank of colonel and sent him to Antequera (Oaxaca) to foment rebellion.
 López took Miguel Armenta de Lima as his lieutenant.
 Their story illustrates some of the complexities and tragedy of one of the five civil wars fought in Oaxaca.

-When they arrived in Oaxaca, locals were suspicious of the two men, but the two were able to convince Antequera authorities that they were selling firewood.
+When they arrived in Antequera, locals were suspicious of the two men, but the two were able to convince Antequera authorities that they were selling firewood.
 One story is that they had learned that the mayor was a Creole and they assumed that he, like many other Creoles, including themselves, was a supporter of the rebellion.
-When the insurgents told the mayor their intentions to start a revolution in Oaxaca, he threw them in jail.
+When the insurgents told the mayor their intentions to start a revolution, he threw them in jail.